 UG Pre-Requisite(s): 3.00 CGPA, and Passing Scores on the Praxis Tests (Core Academic Skills in Reading, Writing and Mathematics)

-SPEC 531 Introduction to Early Childhood and Special Education Multiple Setting (3 Credits)
+SPEC 531 Introduction to Early Childhood and Special Education in Multiple Setting (3 Credits)

-SPEC 600 Intro To Learning Disabilities (3 Credits)
+SPEC 600 Introduction to Learning Disabilities (3 Credits)

 SPEC 601 Assistive Technology in Special Education (3 Credits)